 of styles, and exported.
 BibTeX

-files can be read
+and BibLaTeX .bib files can be read

 into R and converted to BibEntry objects.
 Interfaces to

-NCBI's Entrez
+NCBI's Entrez,

-CrossRef
+CrossRef and

-are provided for importing references
+Zotero are provided for importing references

-and references can be created from locally stored .bib
+and references can be created from locally stored .bib files or PDFs using

-.
+Poppler.
 The package can

-also be used in RMarkdown
+also be used in RMarkdown and RHTML

 documents for including citations and printing a bibliography